Home » Recipes » Dessert Recipes » Pecan Cheesecake Pie

 A slice of pecan cheesecake pie on a white serving plate.

-If you’re looking for a glorious grand finale for your next holiday meal, this dessert is what you need.
+If you’re looking for a glorious grand finale for your next holiday meal, this dessert is just what you need.
 This recipe is literally a standard pecan pie filling poured on top of a cheesecake layer.
-And, even though it seems like there are lots of steps, it is really simple.
+And, even though it seems like there are lots of steps, it’s really simple.

 WHAT PEOPLE ARE SAYING …